jeffreysbrother/angular/README.md

 Running `grunt test` will run the unit tests with karma.

 *The purpose of this application is to provide a demo and an overview of important concepts in Angular.
-Since I've used Yeoman to scaffold the project, I will also include some information about this technology.*
+Since I've used Yeoman to scaffold the project, I will include information about this tool as well.*